Our ecological public charity concentrates on

 Matter of Trust established the Clean Wave program to recycle waste fibers: clippings of hair from salons, fur from pet groomers, etc. We produce felted hair mats for public works departments to use in storm drains and coordinate with large-scale clean water efforts that need stuffed sausage-shaped hair booms.
 This program provides green jobs, as well as volunteer opportunities that are safe, non-hazardous, hands-on, and empowering during major oil spills.

-Check out the press coverage of Clean Wave, including articles from The New York Times and The Wall Street Journal: Recent Press
+Check out the press coverage of our Clean Wave program, including articles from the Wall Street Journal: Recent Press

 In 1999, Lisa Gautier, Matter of Trust founder and President, began a partnership with Phil McCrory, a hair stylist and inventor from Alabama.
 Years earlier, Phil had conceptualized using donated human hair clippings to soak up oil spills while he was washing an oily head of hair and simultaneously watching CNN coverage of otters covered in oil during the Exxon Valdez oil spill.
 There are over 370,000 hair salons in the US and over 200,000 pet groomers, they each cut about 2 pounds (1 kilo) of hair / fur per day.
 These fibers can be felted into mats or stuffed into recycled pantyhose to make environmentally friendly “booms” and “waddles” which soak up oil.